usegalaxy-eu/docker-bellavista/README.md

 ## How to build the container

-To build this container you can use the following command:
+To build this container, you can use the following command:

 ```bash
 git clone https://github.com/usegalaxy-eu/docker-bellavista.git